 20 Sustainability Trends to Watch Now and in 2025

 Sustainability has become more than just a corporate buzzword—it’s a critical business imperative.
-From regulatory pressures to shifting consumer demands, professionals are navigating a complex landscape.
+From regulatory pressures to shifting consumer demands, sustainability professionals are navigating a complex landscape.
 To stay ahead, businesses need to adapt to emerging trends that are reshaping industries and redefining what it means to be sustainable.
 We identified 20 sustainability trends that professionals must watch closely in 2025, and should actually already monitor closely now.

 In the video below you can see the trends as they were forecasted for 2024.